Another-Axiom/GT_CustomMapExample/README.md

 Players should always be able to return to the "Lobby" room at any point to facilitate leaving your map.
 Don't put it somewhere difficult to reach.

+NOTE: For any scene that is not your initial scene, use the `MapOrientationPoint` prefab.

 ## Matching Gorilla Tag's Style
 Although not every custom map has to look exactly like the game, making your map look similar to the base game's visuals